-1. Must be accompanied by a CVI and permit number.
-Entry permits are available by calling the Illinois Department of Agriculture, Monday through Friday from 8:00 AM to 4:30 PM, at 217/782-4944.

-2. Individually identified by leg band or microchip.

-3. Negative test for Avian Influenza within 10 days prior to entry.
+- 1. Must be accompanied by a CVI and permit number.
+Entry permits are available online at https://entrypermit.agr.illinois.gov/Login.aspx - 2.
+Individually identified by leg band or microchip. - 3.
+Negative test for Avian Influenza within 10 days prior to entry.